mtarek/compitex/README.md

 ## Disclaimer

-CompiTex has not been actively maintained for a few years.
+CompiTeX has not been actively maintained for a few years.
-Currently, its best used as a semi-auto solution for code where you'd need to code a large number of equations.
+Currently, it is best used as a semi-auto solution in situations where you would need to code a large number of equations.